 Every school is known by its alumni.
 If the alumni are doing well, it is a direct reflection of the school.
 Besides, high levels of parental and student satisfaction are linked to good word of mouth ergo higher admission rates.
 The question is – How can every school achieve it?

 By caring about one key problem that nobody is addressing – the Parent-Student conflict about career choices.

 Why is this a problem?
 Take a look at the chart below.
-As challenging as the problem seems, the solution to the above problem lies in a simple 3 step formula that encourages dialogue between all the major stakeholders – parents, students and counselors/teachers.
+As challenging as the problem seems, the solution to the above problem lies in a simple 3 step formula that encourages dialogue between all the major stakeholders – parents, students, and counsellors/teachers.

 Step 1 – Identify

 Identifying students and parents who are not on the same page would solve half the problem.
 While it is not possible to manually sieve such students, the use of technology would both be apt and beneficial.
 With the help of a technological platform, the management can identify at the start of the academic year the parents and students that are in conflict and encourage open dialogue.